|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Your gateway for this expedition is Ushuaia, Argentina.
 Nestled within the Tierra del Fuego archipelago, Ushuaia has a small-town feel yet also has many shops, museums, cafeÃƒÅ’Ã‚Âs and restaurants that you can enjoy before your voyage.
 If you're feeling adventurous, the nearby national park and Martial Glacier offer plenty of outdoor activities, such as hiking.

 Day 2: Embarkation Day

-As we embark, the anticipation and excitement grows.
+As you embark, the anticipation grows.
 Trade your land legs for sea legs, meet and greet your fellow travelers and get acquainted with your ship.
-As every Antarctic adventure presents new opportunities and experiences, Embarkation day is just as exciting for your Expedition Team as it is for you.
-They’re onboard to ensure your comfort and safety, as well as help make your wildlife dreams come true.
+Since every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your Expedition Team as it is for you.
+On board to ensure your comfort and safety, your team will also help make your wildlife dreams come true.

 Day 3: At Sea

-There are many activities to keep you engaged while we’re at sea.
-Learn to identify seabirds that glide alongside the ship or attend illustrated presentations by your Expedition Team.
-You will be prepped on procedures for your Zodiac cruises and shore landings.
-You’ll also be given instructions for getting the most out of your optional kayaking adventures, a truly intimate way to experience the Antarctic.
+There are many activities to keep you engaged while you are at sea.
+Learn to identify seabirds that glide alongside the ship, or attend dynamic presentations by your Expedition Team.
+You will be prepped on safety procedures for Zodiac cruises and shore landings, and also be given instructions for getting the most out of your optional kayaking adventures, a truly intimate way to experience Antarctica.